-- 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
+- 1. Log into your switch management page (see "Access your switch management page" on page 9). - 2.
 Click on Tools, click on Firmware Upgrade. - 3.
 Make sure your TFTP server is running and note the IP address of your server and firmware file name.
 The TFTP server should be in the same IP subnet as the switch.

-Note: It is recommended to that the firmware file (.hex) is placed in your TFTP server root directory.

-5. Review the settings.
+Note: It is recommended to that the firmware file (.hex) is placed in your TFTP server - 5.
+Review the settings.
+Click Apply to start the firmware upgrade. - Upgrade Method: Select TFTP to update the firmware via TFTP - Partition: Select which image to update the firmware - TFTP Server: Enter the IP address of your TFTP server. - File Name: Enter the firmware filename with extension. (.hex) - 6.
 Click Apply to start the firmware upgrade.

-250 Upgrade Method: Select TFTP to update the firmware via TFTP 258.
-IINGRAMA MIATROM' SOIACT LELV TO LINGATA THA TIRMMARA MA LELV

-259. Partition: Select which image to update the firmware

-260. TFTP Server: Enter the IP address of your TFTP server.

-261. File Name: Enter the firmware filename with extension. (.hex)

-6. Click Apply to start the firmware upgrade.